-- A. Parents will be provided a copy of "Recreation Programs Self- Monitoring Standards." - B. Parents are encouraged to visit the facility at any time during program hours. - C. Parents or authorized person will be notified in writing or by phone, as appropriate, when: - 1.
+- A. Parents are provided an opportunity to view or download an electronic version of the Self-Monitoring Standards during the automated registration process.
+A printed copy of Self- Monitoring Standards will be provided upon request. - B. Parents are encouraged to visit the facility at any time during program hours. - C. Parents or authorized person will be notified in writing or by phone, as appropriate, when: - 1.
 The child is injured - 2.
 The child has a sign or symptom of illness - 3.
 A situation exists which places or is likely to place the child at risk - 4.
 Parents will be notified of any communicable disease as required by the Health Department - D. Parent/guardian will be notified of less serious injuries when the parent picks the child up from the site.
 Less serious injuries include, but are not limited to, minor cuts, scratches, and bites requiring first aid treatment by the site staff.